-Clovis Community College takes photos of and videotapes students throughout the year.
+Clovis Community College takes photos and videos of students throughout the year.
 These images often include students in classrooms, study areas, athletic events, etc. Clovis Community College reserves the right to use these photographs as a part of its publicity and marketing efforts.
 Students who enroll at Clovis Community College do so with the understanding that these photographs might include them and might be used in college publications, both printed and electronic, and for publicity.
+Contact the Public Information office at (559) 325-5242.